 After the spatial data assimilation process, we predict the CO2 plume distribution using the updated reservoir models.
-The CO2 saturation maps projected at the conclusion of the CO2 storage endeavor (i.e., after 15 years of CO2 injection) are presented in Figure 6.
+The CO2 saturation maps projected at the conclusion of the CO2 storage endeavor (i.e., after 15 years of CO2 injection) are presented in 7.
 There are five different saturation maps in the figure.
 The two plots at the top show the “true” saturation map based on the ground truth model and predicted saturation map after 15 years based on the prior model (without data assimilation).
-The three figures at the bottom of Figure 6 display the predictions of CO2 plume at the end of year 15 after three different data assimilation steps, assimilation of year 1 CO2 saturation map, assimilation of years 1 and 3 saturation maps, and assimilation of years 1, 3, and 5 CO2 saturation maps.
+The three figures at the bottom of 7 display the predictions of CO2 plume at the end of year 15 for the first realization after three different data assimilation steps, assimilation of year 1 CO2 saturation map, assimilation of years 1 and 3 saturation maps, and assimilation of years 1, 3, and 5 CO2 saturation maps.
 As can be seen from this figure, the prediction based on prior model is significantly different from the ground truth map.
 After the assimilation of year 1 spatial data (i.e., CO2 saturation map), the predicted CO2 plume is much closer to the plume predicted using the ground truth model compared to the one predicted using the prior model (without data assimilation).
 With the increased assimilation of spatial data (i.e., CO2 saturation maps or seismic surveys), the similarity between the predicted plume and the true map increases.
+Figure 8 shows the evolution of the mean squared error (MSE) with each assimilation step.
+The average MSE of the ensemble compared to the ground truth model after assimilating years 1, 3, and 5 is 0.0387.